Welcome to today's edition of the Rush 24-7 podcast.

 It's not how things get done here.

-And that's why Rasmussen poll the number of people who want repeal a health care bill all-time high today.
+And that's why Rasmussen polled the number of people who want repeal of the health care bill all-time high today.

-The number of people who oppose it not dwindling at all.
+Number of people who oppose it, not dwindling at all.

 The Obama agenda is not supported.

-So it's gonna is going to require continued foggery from the uh from the Oval Office.
+So it's going to require continued thuggery from the Oval Office.

-And what's happening now with this Goldman Sachs business?
+And what's happening now with this Goldman Sachs business and the emails.

-You know, remember when the emails came out from the climate research unit at uh at Hadley over at University of East Anglia, and everybody said, Who leaked these?
+You know, remember when the emails came out from the climate research unit at Hadley over at University of East Anglia, and everybody said, who leaked these?

 Who leaked these emails?